 Not on purpose.
-But no one knows which ones are still accurate.
+But no one knows which ones are still correct.
 And no one has time to check.

-A new colleague follows the setup instructions.
+A new colleague follows the setup guide.
 Half the links are dead.
 Two of the tools mentioned were replaced six months ago.
-The first day is spent debugging the documentation instead of working on the stack.
+The first day is spent debugging the docs instead of working on the stack.

 Your German documents were updated three times this quarter.
 The English and Japanese versions?
 Still at the January version.
 Your Berlin team follows a different process than London.
 And no one notices.